elainexliu/elainexliu.github.io/index.md

 ## side quests

 I love sunsets, [oil painting, and sketching](https://www.instagram.com/elaineliuart/).
-Also love skating (with skateboards), lifting, [improv](https://www.instagram.com/roadkillbuffet/) and laughing, and strolling around in libraries[.](m-port)
+Also love skateboarding, lifting, [improv](https://www.instagram.com/roadkillbuffet/) and laughing, and strolling around in libraries[.](m-port)

 ## some thoughts

-I tend to overthink often; writing lets me get some of those thoughts off my mind.
+I like to think and write.
 Here's my little basement library:

 {% for post in site.categories.posts %}
 - [{{ post.title }}]({{ post.url }})